keira9/alu-shell/io_redirections_and_filters/README.md

-This script is to print hello world
+ This script is to print hello world sECOND LINE